 To begin metering with vCloud Usage Meter, you must add at least one vCenter Server instance.

-Verify that a single vRealize Operations Manager instance manages the vCenter Server instance that you add. vCloud Usage Meter cannot collect accurate usage data from a vCenter Server instance managed by multiple vRealize Operations Manager servers.
+- Verify that a single vRealize Operations Manager instance manages the vCenter Server instance that you add. vCloud Usage Meter cannot collect accurate product consumption data from a vCenter Server instance managed by multiple vRealize Operations Manager servers.

 - In the main menu bar of the vCloud Usage Meter Web interface, click Products.